elai950/AlertToast/README.md

 ## 📖 Article

-I wrote an article that contains more usage exmaples.
+I wrote an article that contains more usage examples.

 [Medium - How to toast an alert in SwiftUI](https://elaizuberman.medium.com/presenting-apples-music-alerts-in-swiftui-7f5c32cebed6)